 The Short Answer: Google's 2025 algorithm updates fundamentally changed how businesses must approach lead generation.
 The old "build it and they will rank" playbook is dead.
 I'm rebuilding my lead funnel around three pillars: diversifying beyond Google dependency, fixing the broken connection between traffic sources and conversions, and measuring what actually drives revenue instead of vanity metrics.

-The algorithm updates throughout 2025 weren't just another shuffle - they completed a fundamental shift in how Google evaluates content.
-In my experience working with dozens of UK businesses over the past year, I've seen this play out consistently: the Google Helpful Content Update sharpened focus on authorship, the March Core Update rolled out better AI content detection, the Quality Guidelines Update tightened E-E-A-T requirements, and the Search Experience Update completely changed how Google judges user intent fit.
+The 2025 updates completed a fundamental shift in how Google evaluates content - they weren't just another algorithm shuffle.
+The Google Helpful Content Update sharpened focus on authorship, the March Core Update rolled out better AI content detection, the Quality Guidelines Update tightened E-E-A-T requirements, and the Search Experience Update completely changed how Google judges user intent fit.

 Every business I work with got hammered during these updates - media outlets, e-commerce brands, professional services, local businesses.
 No one was safe.
 What I tell every client now is simple: the content mill era is over.
 The "publish 500 words three times a week" strategy is dead.
 Google's E-E-A-T signals now demand they know who wrote content, why that person is qualified to write it, and whether real humans actually find it useful.